Best Affordable Places to Live in Idaho in 2025

 Photo credit: iStock/eric1513

-Pocatello makes many appearances on this list, as it has a lot to offer.
-Sitting under the Bannock Range mountains and home to Idaho State, a large university, Pocatello has a lively and historic downtown area with antique shops, art galleries, and restaurants.
+Pocatello makes a few appearances on this list, too, as it has a lot to offer.
+Sitting close to the Bannock Range mountains and home to Idaho State University, Pocatello has a lively and historic downtown area with antique shops, art galleries, and restaurants.
 The major employers here, in addition to the university, are in manufacturing, mining, transportation, agriculture, and medical products.

 Idaho Falls, Idaho